 5. Boost Energy and Exercise Performance

-Plus, the protein in chia seeds can help build muscle mass and increase strength to help fuel your workouts.
+Plus, studies show the protein content of these seeds is among the highest of all seeds and grains, giving it the ability to help build muscle mass and increase strength.
 Research shows that consuming protein as a post-workout meal can aid in the repair of muscle tissues and can also build new muscle to speed up recovery time between workouts.

 6. Build Stronger Bones

-One of the biggest chia seed health benefits is the ability to strengthen bone health and preserve bone density while reducing the risk of serious conditions like osteoporosis.
-This is because chia seeds are loaded with calcium and manganese, two minerals that are incredibly important for maintaining bone health.
+Chia can help strengthen bone health and preserve bone density while reducing the risk of serious conditions like osteoporosis.
+This is because the seeds are loaded with calcium and manganese, two minerals that are needed to maintain bone health.

 7. Aid in Weight Loss

-Adding chia seeds to your diet is an excellent way to enhance weight loss and help shed stubborn pounds.
-Chia seeds also rank among the top plant-based protein foods, which is why chia seeds protein is great to consume for those trying to put on lean muscle, burn fat, and manage hunger and appetite.
+Chia seeds rank among the top plant-based protein foods, which is why they are great to consume for those trying to put on lean muscle, burn fat, and manage hunger and appetite.